valdemarpereira/payara-training/ReadMe.md

 **TBC**

 ### TimeOut and RetryPolicy
-Defines TimeOut's and criterias when to retry
+Defines TimeOut's and criteria when to retry

 **TBC**

 # Notes